pandevim/dotfiles/README.md

 # What Do I Use?
-Here’s a list of what I’m using on my Arch GNU/Linux System:
+Here’s a list of what I’m using on my Arch GNU/Linux System.
+I can claim it to be as **KISS** and customizable :

 - Boot Loader: GRUB
 - Dsk Environment: